 About Matthew Sabatella

 Matthew Sabatella and the Rambling String Band have released three albums in the Ballad of America series, each with a different historical theme.
-Sabatella sees the possibilities for future recordings and releases as nearly endless.
-He recently debuted America’s Music: From Plymouth Rock to Rock & Roll, a 90-minute multimedia stage show that celebrates the music of America.
-Sabatella looks forward to a long career dedicated to performing, teaching, and carrying on the traditions of the music that he loves.
+Their flagship live program is the 90-minute multimedia stage show A Celebration of America’s Music: From Plymouth Rock to Rock & Roll.
+Matthew sees the possibilities for future recordings, releases, and performances as nearly endless.
+He looks forward to a long career dedicated to performing, teaching, and carrying on the traditions of the music that he loves.

 Matthew’s Story